Matthew-Eucaristo/Hanoi-Tower-Solver-py/README.md

 # Hanoi-Tower-Solver-py
 This solves normal Hanoi Tower Problem that asked frequently on classes. <br>
 This simple solver uses a very simple algorithm (wihtout recursion) to give a proper solution on solving n poles. <br>
-Notice that this only moves all leftmost blocks to the rightmost pole
+Notice that this only moves all leftmost blocks to the rightmost pole.

 # Disclaimer